flyingmachine/brave-clojure-web/content/read-and-eval.md

 reaching enlightenment.
 I don't think that's what Eric S. Raymond was talking about in the quote above, but when it comes to Clojure (and Lisps in general), reaching enlightenment also involves transcending duality.
-The key to Clojure enlightnment is that *Clojure evaluates data structures*.
+The key to Clojure enlightenment is that *Clojure evaluates data structures*.
 You can see this for yourself right now in a REPL:

 ```clojure